 How To Create A Digital Customer Journey Map

-For debt collections, you may already have an idea of the path your consumers take towards payment (at least in a traditional collection journey).
-This process needs to be updated, though, as you implement new digital strategy elements and begin to see new types of consumers.
+For debt collections, you may already have an idea of the path your consumers take toward payment (at least in a traditional collection journey).
+This process needs to be updated, though, as you implement new digital strategy elements like emailing validation notices and texting consumers.

 To create or update your digital customer journey map, consider following the steps below.
 Remember, the more time and effort you put into mapping, the more valuable your findings will be.